nisaTahsin/SENG350-Project/docs/prompts.md

 Oct 5: Can you create a form of authentication using JWT that ensures the user is in the database.

+Oct.
+28: How and where are the backend and frontend linked up currently?
+Which features are currently linked up?

+Oct.
+28: Is the backend setup for staff users to be able to cancel bookings?
+Is the backend setup for staff users being able to view their booking history?

+Oct.
+28: Could you fully implement the booking history endpoint?

+Oct.
+28: Can you link up this [booking history] endpoint to the frontend in the same way that User Authentication, Room Booking, and Room Availability Browsing are linked?

+Oct.
+28: Could you link this [booking cancellation] up to the frontend the same way you just did with the booking history feature?

+Oct.
+28: Which registrar user features are implemented in the backend and/or frontend respectively?

+Oct.
+28: How is account management for registrars implemented in the backend?

+Oct.
+28: Could you link up the backend and frontend for the following features (in the same way you have been with booking history and cancellation): Registrar user: Room/classroom management; Registrar user: Timeslot management; Registrar user: Account management

+Oct.
+28: Could you locate the implementation for the following features in the backend and frontend (if any): Registrar users: Force release booking; Registrar users: Booking escalation/approval

+Oct.
+28: Is the registrar feature: Statistics/logs fully implemented in the backend and frontend?
+Could you link up the backend and frontend for the Statistics/logs feature the same way you have been doing so far?

+Oct.
+28: Which specific admin features and endpoints are implemented currently? (backend and frontend)

 Links to ChatGPT logs:
 Oct.
 1: https://chatgpt.com/share/68e33a5d-9a20-8002-aa74-fc14af4048b6